GyulyVGC/sniffnet/README.md

 Note that such list of elements is sorted in descending order of ```sent_packets + received_packets```.

+If you don't see this section in your report file, check [here](#textual-report-contains-just-the-header).

 ![Screenshot](./img/report_part_2.png)

 For each element it is reported the amount of sent data (relatively to packets in which the address:pair is the source) and received data (relatively to packets in which the address:port is the destination) measured in number of packets and in number of bytes.